 Antimicrobial sensitivity test

 The antimicrobial susceptibility of the isolated and identified bacteria against the commonly prescribed antibiotics was carried out by the Kirby-Bauer disk diffusion method.
 Sterile Mueller-Hinton agar (MHA) plates were prepared for this test.
 Using sterile cotton swabs, the test organisms were inoculated on MHA plates for preparing bacterial lawn.
 The cultures were allowed to dry on the plate for 5-10 minutes at room temperature in laminar airflow.
 Discs of selected antibiotics were placed on the surface of the agar medium.
 The discs were gently pressed with the help of sterile forceps for better contact and effective diffusion of the antibiotics into the medium.
-The plates were incubated in an inverted position for 16-18 hours at 370C and the zone of inhibition was measured for estimation of antibiotic sensitivity10.
+The plates were incubated in an inverted position for 16-18 hours at 37C and the zone of inhibition was measured for estimation of antibiotic sensitivity10.

-Drug sensitivity profiling was assessed for each antibiotic as ‘Sensitive’, ‘Resistant’ or ‘Intermediate’, as per the measured diameter of growth of inhibition zone in millimeters (mm) as shown in Table 1, and as per previously established methods11.
+Drug sensitivity profiling was assessed for each antibiotic as ‘Sensitive’, ‘Resistant’ or ‘Intermediate’, as per the measured diameter of growth of inhibition zone in millimeters (mm) as shown in

 Antibiotics used for the study